OfficeDev/office-js-docs-pr/docs/reference/manifest/runtime.md

 ---
 title: Runtime in the manifest file
 description: ''
-ms.date: 01/24/2020
+ms.date: 02/14/2020
 localization_priority: Normal
 ---

 # Runtime element

-This feature is in preview.
 Child element of the [`<Runtimes>`](runtimes.md) element.
 This element facilitates sharing of global data and function calls between Excel custom functions and the task pane of your add-in.

 **Add-in type:** Task pane

+> [!IMPORTANT]
+> Shared runtime is currently in preview and are only available on Excel on Windows.
+To try the preview features, you will need to join Office Insider.

 ## Syntax